 What are the favorite top movies about drug addiction that award-winning filmmakers love to recommend?

 A while back, on my podcast, The Rehab, I interviewed award-winning filmmaker, Christopher Emmons.
-The reason we ended up doing that interview was that his representatives thought it would be a good idea since he had directed a short film that involved a man addicted to pills who relapsed over a woman he was attracted to in his recovery group who was not attracted to him.
+The reason we ended up doing that interview was that his representatives thought it would be a good idea since he had directed a short film, Prone, that involved a man addicted to pills who relapsed over a woman he was attracted to in his recovery group who was not attracted to him.

 During our discussion, we talked about many topics relating to filmmaking and the creative process.
 We also talked about films on the topic of addiction and which ones he most recommended.